AUA Summit - What is Penile Cancer?

 Causes

 Another possible cause may be the human papilloma virus (HPV).
 HPV is a virus passed through sex.
 Antibodies to HPV-16 have been found in many patients with penile cancer.
 HPV is known to play a role in cervical cancer as well.
 For more information please review our Sexually Transmitted Disease article.
+Conditions such as HIV and AIDS can also be a risk factor for penile cancer.

 Diagnosis